marshadu/marshadu.github.io/_posts/2025-10-03-AI for Agriculture Detecting Hemp Flowers with YOLOv11.md

 ---

-### 🌻 Try Hemp Flower Detection Model
+### 🌻 Try the Live Detection App

-Our YOLOv11-based **Hemp Flower Detection App** is now publicly available!
+Our AI-based hemp flower detection demo is now live!
-You can upload hemp field images and instantly detect male and female flowers directly in your browser — no installation or coding required.
+Upload a field image to see automatic detection of male and female flowers in real time.
+*(If the app is asleep, click “Restart Space” and wait a few seconds for the model to activate.)*

 <p align="center">
   <a href="https://huggingface.co/spaces/marshadu2024/hemp-flower-detect" target="_blank"